climberdigital/docker-php-local-multiversion/README.md

 ## Database management

-This environment runs MySQL 5.7.37 and MySQL 8.0.28 as separate services containers, persisting data in separate volumes on the disk.
+This environment runs MySQL 5.7.37 and MySQL 8.0.28 as separate service containers, persisting data in separate volumes on the disk.

 If you need to access either of those with an external tool, each service exposes its own port:
 - **MySQL 5.7** exposes port **33057**
 - **MySQL 8** exposes port **33080**

+## Lock projects to a specific version of PHP
+Out of the box, this setup provides the ability to run PHP 7.3, PHP 7.4, PHP 8.0, and PHP 8.1 simultaneously in isolated containers.
+That way, you can have your projects use a specific version of PHP and run Composer commands under it.
+You can even set up the same projects to run on different versions of PHP in complete isolation.
+It's similar to Laravel Valet 3.* per-project PHP version isolation, but it offers more control and actual encapsulation, utilizing the power of a containerized environment.

 ## Composer